satorusasozaki/TipIt/README.md

 The following **additional** features are implemented:

-Tip View Controller
+- Tip View Controller

 * [x] Add icons in the navigation bar and the split labels
 * [x] Add labels that tells user the total amount split by 2-4 people
 * [x] Add Save button in the navigation bar to save the current bill to bill record
 * [x] Show an alert view when the save button is clicked

-Setting View Controller
+- Setting View Controller

 * [x] Add a static table view with grouped cells
 * [x] Add UISlider to change tip amounts
 * [x] Add a switch to change the theme color
 * [x] Add a cell to go to the bill record table view

+- Additional Screens

 * [x] Add history table view controller to show the bills that users have saved
 * [x] Add detail view controller to show the selected bill in detail in history table view